-This Guide outlines the process of constructing the Global State of Democracy (GSoD) Indices, which inform The Global State of Democracy report 2023 (International IDEA 2023).
+This Guide outlines the process of constructing the Global State of Democracy (GSoD) Indices, which inform the annual Global State of Democracy Reports.
 It is written for readers who want a better understanding of the Indices, as well as researchers who may wish to use and build on the data contained within them.
 This Guide builds upon the GSoD Indices Methodology.
-For a detailed outline of the conceptual and measurement framework see The Global State of Democracy Indices Methodology: Conceptualization and Measurement Framework, Version 7 (Skaaning 2023).
+For a detailed outline of the conceptual and measurement framework see The Global State of Democracy Indices Methodology: Conceptualization and Measurement Framework, Version 9 (2025) (Skaaning and Hudson 2025).